rgommezz/react-native-animated-stopwatch-timer/README.md

 npm install react-native-reanimated
 ```

-If you are installing reanimated on a bare React Native app, you should also follow this [additional installation instructions.](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation/)
+If you are installing reanimated on a bare React Native app, you should also follow these [additional installation instructions.](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation/)

 ## Modes